o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

 __Note__

-We did not included application tests inside, because this is more like a showcase how the integration of such an application can be done rather than providing a fully working and mature application.
+We did not include application tests inside, because this is more like a showcase how the integration of such an application can be done rather than providing a fully working and mature application.